-The words ON and OFF will be visible during the system check.
-If you use remote start, if equipped, to start the vehicle from a distance you may not see the system check.

-When the system check is complete, either the word ON or the word OFF will be visible.
-See Passenger Airbag Status Indicator on page 5-14.
+The words ON and OFF, or the symbol for on and off, will be visible during the system check.
+When the system check is complete, either the word ON or OFF, or the symbol for on or off, will be visible.
+See Passenger Airbag Status Indicator on page 5-13.